 If you have any questions around the operational funding rates email: firstname.lastname@example.org

-The Ministry pays your school’s operational funding quarterly in a bulk grant by direct credit to your board’s bank account.
+The Ministry pays your school or kura operational funding on a quarterly basis by direct credit to your board’s bank account.
 The funding year starts on 1 January and ends on 31 December.

 Quarterly instalment timetable